 Home safe home

 Your home is a refuge.
-And as your safe place, it’s hard to imagine your home being anything less than your safe haven yet, accidents do happen sometimes.
-For instance, your daughter’s friend falls out of your treehouse, your neighbor’s dog bites your husband while he’s trimming the bushes or your three year-old washes her hands in the sink upstairs and leaves it running… And you leave the house… For three hours.
+And as your safe place, it’s hard to imagine harm coming to anyone you welcome in.
+But unfortunately, accidents do happen sometimes.
+Your daughter’s friend falls out of your treehouse.
+Your neighbor’s dog bites your husband while he’s trimming the bushes.
+You wash her hands in the sink upstairs and leave it running… and then leave the house… for three hours.
 You come home and find your kitchen ceiling leaking water from the upstairs bathroom.
-All true stories for me.

-Thankfully, our homeowners insurance policy covered much of the damage done.
-Without a solid homeowners policy, you may be dealing with more than just damage to your home, an injury or an unpleasant conversation with your neighbor.
-You may be out a significant amount of money to cover someone else’s medical bills or replace stolen items or a damaged home.
+Thankfully, a solid homeowners insurance policy will cover much of the damage done.
+Without it, you may be dealing with more than just damage to your home, an injury or an unpleasant conversation with your neighbor.
+You may be out a significant amount of money to cover someone else’s medical bills, replace stolen items or repair a damaged home.

 When reviewing your policy, consider these common reasons people have to file a claim with their homeowners insurance policy.